 Your Customer Type?

 The creditworthiness of your B2B or B2G customer and their eagerness to help you and work with both you and your funding source is paramount.
 Factors can offer your customer a Letter of Financial Capability to ease any fears they might have about your financial strength.
 Also, how a letter of financial capability might affect your ability to deliver on the contract or purchase order.

 Do you Pre-Bill?

 Contract Financing is transaction-driven unless your balance sheet is strong enough for bank financing.
 For a factor to help fund your contract, the transaction must stand on its own merits.
 Your margins, your customer’s creditworthiness, and product needs must be achievable, and the contract has to be good for your business.
 Too low on margins or impossible demands make a contract unfinanceable.

 Do You Bill Progressively?

 Progress Billing is another variable that needs a discussion.
 Again our goal is your goal, a satisfied customer!
-Your customer makes the rules, and it is difficult to ascertain their ultimate satisfaction until a job is at the completion stage.
+Your customer makes the rules, and it is complicated to determine their ultimate satisfaction until a job is at the completion stage.
 As mentioned above, please have all job steps mapped out completely.
 Also, make sure they match the contract’s language and your customer’s vendor agreements.